ben2613/twitter-space-dl-bot/README.md

+# Deprecated
+In order to get more functionality I want I am rewriting this in ...maybe node?

 This is just a script containing [Ryu1845/twspace-dl](https://github.com/Ryu1845/twspace-dl) and [prasmussen/gdrive](https://github.com/prasmussen/gdrive) to let me check downloaded space files on my phone.

 ## Preparation